jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] ~~Is the summary of the C and C++ in Summaries of Other Languages an intellectual property problem?
 I summarized the languages using MSDN as source information.
 Hmm… If I didn't mention the source information it would not look like an intellectual property problem.
 Just I read stuff about a programming language and wrote stuff down… not sure. > It think this is an unreasonable doubt.~~
 - [x] "Relational Structure"
     - [x] Might mention a relationship example which might not be kept in there.
 It also may reference a company name.
-    - [x] I think I would be better off removing that document from the Circle-Language-Spec repository.
+    - [x] I think I would be better off removing that document from the Encircle-Language-Spec repository.
-- [x] Renaming Circle-Language-Spec-Plan to Circle-Language-Spec-Plans (plural).
+- [x] Renaming Encircle-Language-Spec-Plan to Encircle-Language-Spec-Plans (plural).
 - [x] Reorganizing Broader View and Construct Drafts knowing they would also be published?

 ### 2020-02-03 Done Notes Planning Docs Git Migration

-- [x] Isolating a git repository with just the Circle Docs planning out of a git repository with planning docs of misc subjects.
+- [x] Isolating a git repository with just the Encircle Docs planning out of a git repository with planning docs of misc subjects.
 - [x] Combining parts into 1 script,
 - [x] Rerunning scripts on the very latest version.
 - [x] Do checks by sampling.
     - [x] KDiff lists of files in history of previous and new run.
         - [x] I see newer files appear in the new list.
-    - [x] Checking out some commits and KDiff working folder of Circle-Language-Spec-Plan and JJs-Planning-Docs.
+    - [x] Checking out some commits and KDiff working folder of Encircle-Language-Spec-Plan and JJs-Planning-Docs.
-    - [x] Use Visual Studio checking 'by hand' the histories of some files compared between Circle-Language-Spec-Plan and JJs-Planning-Docs.
+    - [x] Use Visual Studio checking 'by hand' the histories of some files compared between Encircle-Language-Spec-Plan and JJs-Planning-Docs.
 - [x] Archived things in JJs-Planning-Doc.
-- [x] Organizing Circle-Language-Spec-Plan (e.g. moving lost topics to an appropriate spot).
+- [x] Organizing Encircle-Language-Spec-Plan (e.g. moving lost topics to an appropriate spot).

 ### 2020-02-03 Done Planning Docs Git Migration

 - Folders in current version:
-    - \Circle Language Spec Plan
+    - \Encircle Language Spec Plan
     - \Other\2.
 Future\Postponed\1.
-Circle Language Spec (Out of Scope)
+Encircle Language Spec (Out of Scope)
     - \Other\3.
-Done\2008 - 2008 Circle Language Spec (Out of Scope)
+Done\2008 - 2008 Encircle Language Spec (Out of Scope)
 - [x] Might try to strip a git repository's major parts that are out of scope, just as a start.
     - [x] Scripted
     - [x] Ran